Latest security alerts and threats

 After evaluating eight free and paid Mac antivirus products, we've chosen Kaspersky Internet Security for Mac ($40 per year) as the best antivirus software for Macs.
 It had a nearly invisible impact on system performance, and it caught all malware.

 Avast Free Mac Security is our favorite free option, as it provided nearly perfect malware protection and an easy-to-use interface with an imperceptible performance hit.
+But Kaspersky Internet Security for Mac and Norton 360 Deluxe are better.

-You do need an antivirus program on your Mac.
+Despite what you might have heard, you do need an antivirus program on your Mac.
 Recent years have seen more Mac malware and adware than ever before, from Trojans to targeted attacks, supply-chain attacks like the XcodeGhost attack and even encrypting ransomware.

 To find the best antivirus for Mac desktops and laptops, we evaluate ease of use, interface and performance impact.
 We installed each AV program on the same Late 2013 MacBook Pro with Retina Display running macOS 10.12 Sierra.
 It was powered by a 2.6-GHz Intel Core i7 processor and had 8GB of RAM and 70GB of data stored on a 512GB SSD.